hwipl/purpled/README.md

 ["mirrored"](https://github.com/hwipl/purpled/releases/tag/mirrored).
 See
 README for original description and INSTALL for original building information.

-Later commits contain:
+Later commits contain the following changes:

+## Changes:
+* mirrored:
+  * original code from sf.net
+* v0.0.1:
   * A patch from Leandro Britez (https://sourceforge.net/u/britinx/) to show the (online) buddies of an account with `account ID buddies [ONLINE]`
 * ...